shoma-mano/chibinuxt/docs/src/060-build.md

 # 06 Build

-In this section, we'll introduce a build step for the nuxt package using `unbuild`.
+In this section, we'll introduce a build step for the packages using `unbuild`.
 The full code is available at [6-build](https://github.com/shoma-mano/chibinuxt/tree/main/impls/6-build).

 ## Why do we need a build step?